massgov/openmass/docs/ai-editorial-vector-prototype.md

 - A `node.ai_index` view mode for rendering content into a canonical text representation.
 - Local Drupal tables for queued documents and rendered text chunks.
 - A DDEV `pgvector` service for vector search.
-- Drush commands for queueing, rendering, embedding, stats, and search.
+- Drush commands for queueing, rendering, embedding, all-organization rebuilds, stats, and search.
 - A `Contextual Page Check` AI Content Advisor report type.
 - A form integration that adds related pgvector context when that report type is run.